What is the role and importance of travel insurance?

 - Make sure you can provide a copy of your Certificate of Insurance.

-Frequently Asked Questions About World Travel Insurance
+FAQs about World Travel Insurance

 Travel insurance is a big industry, as there are many companies who will prey on your fears and insecurities, and sell you insurance which you don’t need, or doesn’t suit.
 Instead, go into your comparisons informed about what you need and what you want, and get the cover you deserve.Back to top